Why Tennis is the Perfect Source of Vitamin D

 Read on to learn about why Vitamin D is so important…and how outdoor tennis can help you get your fill!

 Vitamin D & COVID-19

 Early on in the pandemic, when looking for links between people hospitalized with COVID-19, it was shown that Vitamin D deficiency was a marker in those who were most ill and had a higher rate of mortality (as many as 80% of patients had this deficiency).

 According to Pace, this is both bad news and good news.
 As a nation, we are chronically Vitamin D deficient.
 A study from 2011 found that over 40% of adults in the U.S. are deficient.
 People with darker skin are at even higher risk, with black Americans at 82% and Hispanic Americans at 69% deficient.
 The good news is that we have the ability to overcome these staggering statistics.

 “The main way we absorb Vitamin D is through our skin.
-This has become a challenge in the past decade as we have spent less time outdoors and we have (for good reason) used sunscreen as a health standard,” said Pace.
+This has become a challenge in the past decade as we have spent less time outdoors and we have (for good reason) used sunscreen as a health standard,” says Pace.
 “Spending time out in the fresh air and sunlight is one of the best ways to get Vitamin D into your system.”